google-deepmind/concordia/README.md

 2. What kind of person am I?
 3. What does a person such as I do in a situation such as this?

-The agents used in this example implement exactly these components, and nothing else.
+The agents used in the following example implement exactly these questions:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/google-deepmind/concordia/blob/main/examples/three_key_questions.ipynb)